How a Small Amount of Data Sharing Benefits Distributed Optimization and Learning : The Upside of Data Heterogeneity: Proofs on Section

-We prove that when $\rho_d=1$, under worst case data structure, dual RP ADMM in expectation converges faster than dual distributed ADMM for 2, 3 and 4 block ADMM.
+We prove that when $\rho_d=1$, under worst case data structure, dual RP ADMM in expectation converges faster than dual D-ADMM for 2, 3 and 4 block ADMM.
 Our proving technique requires solving the polynomial function of degree equals to number of blocks, and we focus on the case where the polynomials have analytical solutions.
-The reason we take $\rho_d=1$ is because, when $\rho_d=\rho_p=1$, the dual distributed ADMM shares exactly same convergence rate as primal distributed ADMM, and we could utilize the previous theorem in order to fairly compare the convergence rate of primal algorithm and dual algorithm by separating the effect of step-size choice.
+The reason we take $\rho_d=1$ is because, when $\rho_d=\rho_p=1$, the dual D-ADMM shares exactly same convergence rate as primal D-ADMM, and we could utilize the previous theorem in order to fairly compare the convergence rate of primal algorithm and dual algorithm by separating the effect of step-size choice.